 Screw fasteners for steel-to-steel connections shall be in compliance with ASTM C1513 or an approved design or approved design standard.
-Use of a larger than specified screw size shall be permitted, providing that the design and installation is in accordance with the minimum spacing and edge distance requirements.
+Use of a larger than specified screw size is permitted if the installation is in accordance with the minimum spacing and edge distance requirements of Section D1.4 of this Standard.